 Ah, Mexico.
 When you hear the name, you probably think “fun,” right?
 And you’d be right.
 It’s an amazing, large, and vibrant country with a lot of diverse activities.
 If you’re planning a trip, lucky you!
 Wondering what to pack for Mexico getaways?
-We’ve got you covered!
+I’ve got you covered!

 My second international trip, when I was in my early 20s, was to Mexico – Acapulco to be exact.
 In the decades that followed, I’ve made dozens of trips to Mexico, from the Pacific coast to the Caribbean coast and inland, too.
 It’s my go-to destination since it’s inexpensive, has fabulous food, incredible history, gorgeous beaches, and is close to the United States.
-I’m always looking forward to my next trip, and truth-be-told, Kary and I are planning an extended stay in Mexico in two years.
+I’m always looking forward to my next trip, and truth be told, Kary and I are planning an extended stay in Mexico in two years.

 I’ve become somewhat of an expert on what to pack and what to leave at home, much by trial and error.
 The list below is designed so that you can pick and choose what is right to pack for your destination.
 You’ll see a lot of “beach-type” items because even if you’re going to an urban area such as Mexico City, Merida, or San Miguel de Allende, there are lakes, waterfalls, and cenotes that you won’t want to miss.